WTIGER001/sfcmap/README.md

 ### Mobile Device Support
 - Tab icons are too small
 - Measure and Calibrate dont work because there is no real 'mouse move' events
-- Managers (map, marker and groups) are in dialogs and are too small - Separate to separate pages with a router - Started on this
-- Auto expansion of tabs is annoying - make this a preference
-- Tab close is too small.
-I want to swipe to close
 - would be nice to full screen or PWA
-- Clicking on the measure or calibrate should diable the action
-- Wipe / Pan should close tab (not sure why this is not working...
-HammerJS has been included) (actually, the rest of it worked surprisingly well!)
+- swipe / Pan should close tab (not sure why this is not working...
+HammerJS has been included)

 ### RPG Features ( hard stuff /// Out of scope)?
 - Dice Roller